bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document objecty model.

 2. What is an event?
+events are actions or occurrences that happen in the system you are programming.

 3. What is an event listener?
+An event listener is a procedure in JavaScript that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

 5. What is a component?
+a component is a re usable set of code.

 ### Git Set up